chenxqdu/multillm-proxy-on-aws/README.md

 Based on LiteLLM Project [Docs](https://litellm.vercel.app/docs/)

-## Deployment on AWS
+### Deployment on AWS

 Prerequisite:

-An exsiting s3 bucket with uploaded configuration files :
+An exsiting s3 bucket with uploaded configuration files with prefix ```s3://<s3_bucket>/litellm/``` :

 1. for ecs deployement: proxy_config.yaml
-2. for ec2 deployement: proxy_config.yaml, docker-comspose.yml, prometheus.yml (optional)
+2. for ec2 deployement: proxy_config.yaml, docker-comspose.yml, prometheus.yml (optional and functionality available only in enterprise edition)

 Notice:

+It takes around 20 mins for ecs deployment and 5 minutes for ec2 deployment.

-PostgreSQL is used for Virual key and Spend track, Redis is used for routing, you can remove these components from LiteLLM_ecs.yaml or docker-compose.yml according to your scenario.
+PostgreSQL is used for Virual key and Spend tracking, Redis is used for routing, you can remove these components from LiteLLM_ecs.yaml or docker-compose.yml according to your scenario.

 ### Outputs for API call